SRCF/docs/source/timeout/compare.rst

      - No - non-Raven permitted but fussy
      - No - but external users require approval
      - No
+   * - Room management
+     - Yes and per-room settings available
+     - Yes
+     - No
+     - No
+     - No
    * - Works in browser (desktop)
      - Fully
      - Limited